Basics¶

 [12], which comes

-with the true corresponding partition (as assigned by experts).
+with the true corresponding partition (as assigned by an expert).

 # see https://github.com/gagolews/genieclust/tree/master/devel/sphinx/weave